redhead/diploma-thesis/Axon Framework.md

 ## Supporting Framework

-Before diving into the refactoring of Integration Portal, it was decided to first look for frameworks that support the CQRS and ES principles and minimize their complexity for the programmers on the Java platform.
+First, it was decided to look for frameworks that support the CQRS and ES principles and minimize their complexity for the programmers on the Java platform.
 The supporting framework should solve the common problems like persistence, event sourcing, integration and messaging.
 The framework should not make it difficult to integrate into an existing project.
 In the case of this thesis, it should enable the refactoring of Integration Portal.

-There are few frameworks that enable CQRS and ES with various features and in various state of quality.
-The following quality aspects were examined in each of the frameworks to determine the fitness for the refactoring.
+There are few frameworks that enable CQRS and ES with various features and in various states of quality.
+The following aspects were examined in each of the frameworks to determine the fitness for the refactoring.

 #### Compatibility with CQRS and ES
 The framework should support all the core details of CQRS and ES that very described in the previous chapter.
 On top of that, it should take into account implementation details such as support for database transactions, messaging using JMS (or other messaging systems), persistence, etc.